ibm-cloud-docs/virtualization/add-hard-drive-citrix-xenserver.md

 ## Creating a storage repository in a XenServer
 {: #creating-a-storage-repository-in-a-xenserver}

+Use the following steps to create a storage repository in a XenServer.

 1. SSH to the XenServer as root.
 2. Find the disk ID of the new device by using the following command:

    ```